Metrical theorems on systems of affine forms: Proof of Theorem

-Now after taking into account the conditions on the dimension functions as stated in the lemma along with the divergence part of Theorem \ref{thm1} for $W_{\alpha}(m+u-n, n, c \psi)$, we proceed exactly as in \cite{hk}.
-We apply the slicing lemma \ref{slicing} across $A_0$ to get the infinite measure under the appropriate assumption of divergence.
-The details are identical to those in \cite{hk}, and we omit them. \end{proof}
+Now after taking into account the conditions on the dimension functions as stated in the lemma along with the divergence part of Theorem \ref{thm1} for $W(m+u-n, n; c \psi)$ and $f=g$, we apply the slicing lemma \ref{slicing} across $A_0$ to get the infinite measure under the appropriate assumption of divergence. \end{proof}